Classic Books on my Bucket List

 @disqus_mUBrEiIQ5D:disqus thanks.
 Right now, the challenge is slumbering quite a bit.
 Have gotten pretty distracted with the new and shiny books coming my way.
 Hoping to get back into classics sometime next month.
 Let’s see 🙂

-2. Piyush Chourasia
+2. says: Piyush Chourasia

 I have read 13 of the 50 books listed by you, many more are in my TBR, though I doubt I would read the unfinished Austen novels (having read the 6 novels and Lady Susan).